Sunday, February 26, 2012

 Chamberlain

-A third inquest held in 1995, Coroner John Lowndes returned an open finding, meaning the baby’s death was registered as “cause unknown” - a finding that will likely be overturned by a fourth inquest now underway before Coroner Elizabeth Morris.
-In that hearing, an investigator testified that between 1990 and 2011 there have been over two hundred documented attacks by dingos on humans including three fatal attacks on children and fourteen other significant attacks.
+In a third inquest held in 1995, the coroner returned an open finding, meaning the baby’s death was registered as “cause unknown” - a finding that will likely be overturned by a fourth inquest now underway before Coroner Elizabeth Morris.
+In that hearing, an investigator testified that between 1990 and 2011 there have been over two hundred documented attacks by dingoes on humans including three fatal attacks on children and fourteen other significant attacks.
 The lawyer assisting the coroner, Rex Wild, a former director of public prosecutions in the Northern Territory, has asked the court to "accept on the balance of probabilities that the dingo theory is the correct one."

 8 comments: